 Boost team productivity

-Developing a professional and respectful tone is essential to getting along well with your team.
-The way you communicate with your colleagues may develop and change over time when you know each other better.
-If done right it will increase teamwork and productivity.
+Developing a professional and respectful tone is essential to getting along with your team.
+Adapting your communication style to different personalities can further enhance collaboration by demonstrating a deeper understanding of your colleagues’ preferences.
+The way you communicate with your colleagues can evolve and change over time as you get to know each other better.
+If done right, it will increase teamwork and productivity.

 Motivation